-- The underfoot platform of this model features a foam core that is responsive.
+- The underfoot platform of this road running shoe features a foam core that is responsive.
 A carrier unit surrounds this central piece, keeping it intact and undisturbed by the external forces.
 A foam insole adds a bit more cushioning to the underfoot.

 - Flexibility is given to the foot via the Tri-Star outsole configuration, as well as the laser-sipes that go up to the perimeter of the platform.
 These design elements enable fluid cushioning and smoother transitions through the gait cycle.

 The Nike Free RN 2018 has a standard running shoe length.
 It can accommodate the usual choices of consumers when it comes to size.
 The available width for the women’s version is B – Medium.
 The men’s iteration features the D – Medium variant.
 This running shoe mimics the natural curve of the human foot by having a semi-curved shape.

 The outsole unit of the Nike Free RN 2018 makes use of ground-contact ethylene vinyl acetate, which also makes up the majority of the midsole.
 It has slight protruding parts and dots to deliver surface traction.

 Holes are patterned on the center part of the outer sole’s surface.
 These holes are shaped like three-pointed stars, hence the name Tri-Star.
 Their purpose is to make the epicenter of the platform more flexible.

 Laser siping is also integral to this model.
 The EVA exterior has thin cuts that are traced horizontally and diagonally.
 These incisions further heighten the bendability of the entire sole unit.